Wild knots embedded in the Menger Sponge: Introduction

+We were unaware that non-recursive general existence results for these subjects had previously been established in Russia.
+In 1971, M. A. Shtan'ko resolved Menger's universality problem for compacta in Euclidean space (\cite{shtan'ko}, \cite{daverman}).
+Specifically, Shtan'ko demonstrated that the Menger sponge is ambient isotopically universal for 1-dimensional compacta in Euclidean 3-space such that its demension is also one (\cite{shtan'ko}, \cite{daverman}).
+As a consequence of this theorem, any knot (tame or wild) embeds isotopically into the Menger sponge.
+We would like to underscore that the proof of this theorem shows the existence of such an isotopy.
+However, there are examples of compact one-dimensional spaces that are not isotopic to a subset of the Menger sponge, for more details see \cite{mcmillan}.\\

+Shtan'ko's work introduced concepts that later became foundational in geometric topology and decomposition theory.
+Notably, certain isotopy constructions in Shtan'ko's paper anticipated techniques subsequently developed by R. D. Edwards in the study of cell-like maps and the cell-like approximation theorem (\cite{edwards}).\\

+We emphasize that the approach presented here is constructive and geometric.
+The Menger sponge serves as a fractal environment that supports recursive knot operations at infinitely many scales, enabling the construction of wild knots via iterated connected sums embedded within the sponge.
+Because these results are constructive and concrete, it is possible to create simulations that visualize the knots, which is a significant advantage of contemporary computational tools. \\

-J. P. D\'iaz and G. Hinojosa in \cite{DH} constructed {\it wild knots of dynamically defined type} as follows.
+Furthermore, we show that wild knots of dynamically defined type arising from Kleinian group actions can be isotoped into the Menger sponge.
+More specifically, J. P. D\'iaz and G. Hinojosa in \cite{DH} constructed {\it wild knots of dynamically defined type} as follows.
 Consider a tame knot $K$.
 An $n$-beaded necklace $T^{\circ}$ subordinate to $K$ consists of the union of $n$ disjoint closed round 3-balls, called pearls, $B_j$ ($j=1,\ldots, n$) whose centers lie on $K$, and such that the segment of $K$ contained in each pearl is unknotted.
 An $n$-pearl chain necklace $T$ is the union of $T^{\circ}$ and $K$; \emph{i.e.} $T=T^{\circ}\cup K$.
 Let $\Gamma_{T^{\circ}}$ be the group generated by reflections $I_{j}$ through the boundary of each pearl $\Sigma_{j}=\partial B_j$ ($j=1,\ldots,n$).
 Then the action of $\Gamma_{T^{\circ}}$ on $T$ yields a sequence of nested pearl chain necklaces $T_k$, whose inverse limit is the desired wild knot of dynamically defined type $\Lambda(K,T^{\circ})$.
 Notice that $\Lambda(K,T^{\circ})$ is wild at a Cantor set of points.\\

 In this context, we have the following result.